• Skip to primary navigation

 make JOY letters on cardboard

 I get a lot of these large cardboard envelopes when I order transfers from The Junky Chalker Shop.
-Who knew this type of cardboard would be the BEST to make my JOY Christmas letters template?
+Who knew this type of cardboard would be the BEST for making my JOY Christmas letters template?

-IF your printer will print poster sized, you can skip this part by designing and printing oversized letters.
-I could not get my latest printer to do that.
+If your printer will print poster-sized, you can skip this part by designing and printing oversized letters.
+However, my latest printer could not do that.

 cardboard letter templates on reclaimed oak flooring

 My letters are about 12” tall.
-The reclaimed oak flooring is tongue and groove, so I did the best I could matching up the pieces.
+The reclaimed oak flooring is tongue-and-groove, so I did the best I could to match the pieces.

 Trace JOY Christmas Letters